 While all the servo/motor outputs of an ArduPilot autopilot are capable of Normal PWM operation at 50Hz frame rates, not all are capable of other ESC protocols.
 And, usually, these configurations must apply to pre-designated groups of outputs, even if they are not all driving an ESC.
 So the following cautions apply:

-- Groups of outputs sharing a common timer, MUST have the same advanced configuration.
-Usually, these are specified in the autopilot’s hardware description linked from the Autopilot Hardware Options page.
+Groups of outputs sharing a common timer, MUST have the same advanced configuration.
+Usually, these are specified in the autopilot’s hardware description linked from the Choosing an Autopilot page.
 For example, if an output is configured for OneShot125 in a group, then you cannot use another output in that group for Normal PWM ESC or normal PWM servo operation.

 Everytime the autopilot initializes, it sends the “RC Banner” to the ground control station, showing which outputs are PWM, OneShot, OneShot125 or DShot.
 The remaining higher numbered outputs are assigned as GPIOs.